Discover the latest frames, handpicked to suit every face, budget and lifestyle.

 UV (ultraviolet radiation) rays are damaging to the eyes.

-While they come from the sun, they can also reflect off of surfaces such as water, so it’s essential to don a pair of appropriate glasses whenever you’re out and about, even if it’s just in the garden for five minutes.
+While they come from the sun, they can also reflect off surfaces such as water, so it’s essential to wear a pair of appropriate glasses whenever you’re out and about, even if it’s just in the garden for five minutes.
 Sunglasses with 100% UVA and UVB protection are the best kind and protect the eyes from various damaging rays.

 Ultraviolet radiation overexposure can cause short-term photokeratitis or photo conjunctivitis (commonly known as ‘snow blindness’), but in the longer term, it can lead to conditions such as cataracts or even skin cancer, so it’s essential to protect the eyes adequately.